Balanced attack leads No. 14 Minnesota past Niagara

 The Gophers answered with a 17-0 run that included two 3s by Dupree McBrayer and a thunderous slam by Murphy off an alley-oop feed by Michael Hurt and Minnesota pulled away from there.

 Niagara: The hot start and second-half comeback show that the veteran Purple Eagles won’t be intimidated by a highly ranked opponent.
 But their reserves contributed just six points before coach Chris Casey emptied the bench in the waning minutes.
 Niagara’s starting five is going to need more help if it wants to compete in the MAAC.

 Minnesota: Point guard Nate Mason was a force when he was on the court, running the Gophers’ offense with a level head and picking his spots to attack the rim or pull up from outside.
-With 11 assists and zero turnovers on the night, Mason proved once again that he’s one of the top guards in the nation.
+He proved once again that he’s one of the top guards in the nation.

 Niagara: The Purple Eagles return to action on Sunday at UMass.
 The noon game is part of the Barclays Center Classic.

 Minnesota: The Gophers host Western Carolina on Sunday afternoon.